percona/pmm-doc/docs/how-to/share-dashboard.md

 # Share dashboards and panels

-When you need to share a dashboard with your team members, you can either send them a direct link to the dashboard, or render and send the dashboard as a .PNG image.
+When you need to share a dashboard with your team members, you can either send them a direct link to the dashboard, or render and send each panel as a .PNG image.

 ## Share as direct link